Willi Castro Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.
+- The Braves pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.83 team ERA ranks eighth among all MLB pitching staffs.
+- The Braves have the eighth-ranked team ERA among all league pitching staffs (3.81).

 © 2023 Data Skrive.
 All rights reserved.